ZaZza402/alecsdesign/ANALYTICS-SEO-SETUP.md

 ### Daily Checks:

-- [ ] Monitor form submissions in Gmail
+- [ ] Monitor form submissions in your email
 - [ ] Check GA4 Realtime for live traffic
 - [ ] Review any error events